py-why/causaltune/README.md

 The automated search over the many powerful models from EconML and elsewhere allows you to easily do the following

 ### 1. Supercharge A/B tests by getting impact by customer, instead of just an average
-By enriching the results of a regular A/B/N test with customer features, and running auto-causality on the resulting dataset, you can get impact estimates as a function of customer features, allowing precise targeting by impact in the next iteration.
+By enriching the results of a regular A/B/N test with customer features, and running causaltune on the resulting dataset, you can get impact estimates as a function of customer features, allowing precise targeting by impact in the next iteration.